Top contenders for Ginsburg's seat on Supreme Court

 BARBARA LAGOA

 Lagoa, 52, is a Cuban American judge from Florida who was nominated by Trump to serve on the 11th Circuit Court of Appeals in 2019.
-Her name was first added to the White House’s list of potential high court contenders last month.
+Her name was on the White House’s list of potential high court contenders released earlier this month.

 Raised in the heavily Latino Miami suburb of Hialeah, Lagoa is the daughter of Cuban exiles who fled the communist regime of Fidel Castro.
 She speaks fluent Spanish and has a solidly conservative judicial record.
 Lagoa’s potential nomination is being touted as a way for Trump to shore up flagging support in a crucial battleground state where recent polls have shown Democratic presidential nominee Joe Biden with a narrow lead.